github/docs/content/billing/managing-the-plan-for-your-github-account/discounted-plans-for-github-accounts.md

   - Discounts
   - Nonprofits
   - User account
-shortTitle: Discounted subscriptions
+shortTitle: Discounted plans
 ---
 {% tip %}

-**Tip**: Discounts for {% data variables.product.prodname_dotcom %} do not apply to subscriptions for other paid products and features.
+**Tip**: Discounts for an account's plan do not apply to other subscriptions or usage-based billing.

 {% endtip %}